 Another update with these new features: Bandwidth incentives (on the Görli test network) are enabled by default, Zero-leak messaging (Pss), External signer support (Clef), Improved sync and download performance

 Live is the last release before Swarm moves to mainnet with a 1.0 release.
-Register for the event here.
+Read the release article here.

 Swarm 1.0 will be released early 2021.